RESEARCHING LEGISLATIVE HISTORY

 Phone: (217) 782-6625

-Suppose you are defending a person charged with perpetrating a sexual act upon a child under the age of 13.
-A question arises concerning jury instructions if certain hearsay testimony is admitted at trial.
+Suppose that a question arises concerning jury instructions if certain hearsay testimony is admitted at trial.
 These instructions are required by subsection (c) of Section 115-10 of the Code of Criminal Procedure of 1963 (725 ILCS 5/115-10(c)).

 A search of Section 115-10 in the annotated statutes reveals that the requirement to give jury instructions was added to that Section by P.A.
 85-837.

 The next step is to determine what bill became P.A.
 85-837 and when the bill was passed.
-This is found by looking up the Public Act in the Session Laws.
+This is found by looking up the Public Act in the Laws of Illinois.
 P.A.
 85-837 was House Bill 2591 of the 85th General Assembly and was passed on June 30, 1987.

 The final Legislative Synopsis and Digest for the calendar year 1987 is the next place to look.
 The synopses reveal that the jury instruction requirement was added to the bill by Senate Amendment No. 1.
 Senate Amendments Nos.
 2 and 3, which did not relate to jury instructions, were also adopted.
 No amendments were offered and defeated; if any amendments had been offered and defeated, they might be an indication of what the legislature did not intend by House Bill 2591.
 Sponsors, committee assignments, total votes, and other matters are also indicated in the Digest.
 The bill was heard in the House Judiciary II Committee and in the Senate Judiciary Committee.